 While messing about in his darkroom in 1922, Ray accidentally created a photogram by placing a small glass funnel, graduate and thermometer on wet photographic paper.
 He elaborates in his autobiography, “I turned on the light; before my eyes an image began to form, not quite a simple silhouette of the objects as in a straight photograph, but distorted and refracted by the glass more or less in contact with the paper and standing out against a black background, the part directly exposed to the light.”

-His camera-less photographs or “Rayographs” seemed to remove all traces of the artist’s hand, incorporating negative space and shadow, randomness and chance, while firmly establishing him as a Surrealist.
+His camera-less photographs, coinedRayographs, seemed to remove all traces of the artist’s hand, while incorporating negative space and shadow, randomness and chance.

-Seen in galleries and exhibitions around the world, Ray’s radical photographic experiments pushed the boundaries and turned traditional art-making on its head.
+Now seen in galleries around the world, Ray’s radical photographic experiments firmly established him as a Surrealist, pushed the boundaries and turned traditional art-making on its head.